carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 Create your custom plugin
 =========================

-In this example we will create a plugin to `override site lifecycle <https://maven.apache.org/ref/3.5.3/maven-core/lifecycles.html#site_Lifecycle>`_, which has only 2 default phases, so when we run `mvn site` using our new custom plugin it will execute the goals we are about to create.
+The plugin we are about to explain will `override site lifecycle <https://maven.apache.org/ref/3.5.3/maven-core/lifecycles.html#site_Lifecycle>`_, which has only 2 default phases, so when we run `mvn site` using our new custom plugin it will execute the goals we are about to create.

-Our plugin will work with `md` file bindings: It will build the project and deploy it using `default maven deployment plugin <http://maven.apache.org/plugins/maven-deploy-plugin/>`_.
+Our plugin will work with `md` file bindings: It will build the project and deploy it using `maven deployment plugin <http://maven.apache.org/plugins/maven-deploy-plugin/>`_.

 Project structure